Skip to content

 Is shared ownership a good alternative to 95% mortgages?

-With shared ownership, you buy a share of the home and pay rent on the rest – so monthly payments could potentially be higher than buying outright.
-But it can be a useful way to get on the property ladder as the mortgage you need is calculated on the share you’re buying, not the full market value of the property.
+On the one hand, it can be a useful way to get on the property ladder.
+This is because the mortgage you needed is calculated on the share you’re buying, not the property’s full market value.

 Looking for a mortgage?